COVID-19 Vaccination Service

 • You have a temperature of 38°C or higher

-Serious side effects to any vaccines, like an allergic reaction, are extremely rare.
-Remember, these vaccines are new, and information about long-term side effects is limited.
+Serious side effects to any vaccination, like an allergic reaction, are extremely rare.
+Remember, these vaccinations are new, and information about long-term side effects is limited.
 As more people in Ireland and around the world get vaccinated, more information may become available.
-You can find out more in the HSE vaccine information leaflets.
+You can find out more in the HSE vaccination information leaflets.

 How long will my appointment take?